 4 – Start a Travel Blog

 Of course, you could also do what so many have done, and start your own travel blog.
 This does require some money and time to set up, but there is also a LOT of information out there on how to do it.
 Check out Pinterest for lots of tips and how-tos for starting any kind of blog, and travel blogs specifically.
 The great thing about a travel blog is that you can start out just doing it for fun, to write, to let people know about your travels and share your experiences; but it can often lead to more if you’re willing to put the work in.
 Be aware, that starting a travel blog won’t automatically mean you will be able to travel around the world for free and write about.
 It takes a LOT of time and work to get anywhere near that stage, although it is possible.
-Again, search on google or Pinterest for advice from lots of other travel bloggers for how to do it.
-Sally at Safe Travels By Sally also offers an email course on how to set up a travel blog from scratch which you might find useful.
-She even has a great post on how to be a better travel blogger, so check it out!
+Again, search on google or Pinterest for advice from lots of other travel bloggers on how to do it.

 5 – Submit to Publications